plomlompom/plomrogue2-experiments/README.md

 The following commands can be sent from client to server:

 * `QUIT` – closes the connection
-* `FIB` followed by positive integers; for each such integer n, calculates the n-th Fibonacci number (this allows for testing parallel CPU-heavy computation)
+* `FIB` followed by positive integers (all tokens separated by ` `; for each such integer n, calculates th nn-th Fibonacci number (this allows for testing parallel CPU-heavy computation)

 See `./requirements.txt` for the dependencies.